dongxiansuixin/ue-gameplay-work-balancer/README.md

 UGWBManager::AbortWorkUnit(this, Work); // <= if work isn't already done, de-schedules it
 ```

-### Blueprint Usage
+### 🔷 Blueprint Usage

 [![BP Usage][blueprint-usage]](/)

+> [!TIP]
+> Use the Context pin to pass through values to the latent output pins.

-Note that the custom K2 node provides a neat feature where it LATENTLY passes through the context pin.
+The custom K2 node provides a neat feature where it LATENTLY passes through the context pin.
 This means you can rely on that pin having the correct value when DoWork is triggered like so:

 [![BP Usage: Context Value Capture][blueprint-context-capture]](/)